CouchPotato/CouchPotatoV1/README.md

 Windows:

-* Download the latest Windows build: [Can be found here](http://cl.ly/8482178457ef26bfcc88)
+* Download the latest Windows build "r2": [Can be found here](http://cl.ly/a9e0706e203396d87f77)
 * Extract it wherever you like
 * Start MovieManager.exe
-* Default login is "username" & "password"
-* Change username & password
+* Set your username & password in the settings
 * Fill in all the config stuff

 OSx
 * Install Python 2.6 or higher (should be default on 10.5+)
 * Git clone/extract MM wherever you like
 * Run "MovieManager.app"
-* Default login is "username" & "password"
-* Change username & password
+* Set your username & password in the settings
 * Fill in all the config stuff

 Linux: